 The Origin of Fire: Music and Visions of Hildegard von Bingen

-Just as fame did not exist, time was not a significant concept; if you were engaged in, for example, the building of a cathedral, you knew it would not be finished in your lifetime, or even the lifetime of your children.
+Fame didn’t exist.
+Pride of authorship wasn’t a concept.
+Time was nothing.
+If you were, for example, engaged in the building of a cathedral, you knew it wouldn’t be finished in your lifetime, or even the lifetime of your children.

 So people stayed home, did their work, prayed to an all-powerful God and died — usually in their 30s.